Women and Codependency

 - Difficulty identifying feelings

 - Poor communication

 - Difficulty making decisions

 Codependency is an incredibly difficult and taxing disorder that a great majority of partners and family members of addicts suffer from.
-Codependency can absolutely be treated and a great many individuals recover from it nicely, however like with addiction, one of the most difficult parts of the illness is coming to terms with the fact that you do in fact suffer from it.
+Codependency can absolutely be treated and many individuals recover from it, however, like with addiction, one of the most difficult parts of the illness is coming to terms with the fact that you do in fact suffer from it.
 The first step of treating codependency is education.
 It’s necessary to learn about and understand the cycle of addiction to really see how it seeps into and affects relationships.
 Enabling behaviors must be identified and stopped.

 If you’ve found yourself in a relationship with an addict and aren’t sure how to proceed, definitely call the folks at Destination Hope so we can help guide you.
 Destination Hope is a full-service drug, alcohol and dual diagnosis treatment facility for women with substance abuse issues in Florida.
 We have extensive experience treating family issues like codependency, so call us and let us help you recover.